shanewasley/portfolio-www.shanewasley.me/content/posts/down-to-the-essentials/index.md

 Through iterative prototyping, we stripped down the interface to the critical views and controls that would help our customers precisely get what they needed from the app to perform their jobs.
 By offering less, we provided more, and we transformed the experience of the variance interface to be more efficient and on-task for our customers.

-{{< webp image="/images/skur-vv/overview-before-after-UI.png" caption="When I started this project, SKUR’s Variance Viewer had a busy interface (left).
-All of the viewing layers were on by default, and a user had to sift through a huge data table to navigate building objects to inspect them.
+{{< webp image="/images/skur-vv/overview-before-after-UI.png" caption="When I started, SKUR’s Variance Viewer had a busy interface (left).
+All of the viewing layers were on by default, and a user would sift through a data table to navigate building objects for inspection.
 The final prototype I delivered (right), was a redesigned interface that prioritized object-by-object inspection of the critical variance problems at the site."  >}}

 ## Key contributions
 My most valuable contributions were conducting user research, training team members to perform user research when I was unavailable, creating product prototypes to test with customers, and delivering design specifications to the development team.